How We Can Help

 Regional geological evolution.
 Our research routinely synthesises literature reviews and novel field-based sedimentological and structural geological studies within sedimentary basins and their potential sediment source areas.
 In combination with a wide variety of analyses, particularly multi-proxy provenance techniques, CASP provides critical insights into the interplay between tectonics and sedimentation, sediment transport routes, and age constraints for deformation.

 Reservoirs.
-CASP’s integrated field-based studies of reservoir analogues, augmented with compositional and petrophysical analyses, provide predictions for reservoir quality, as well as documenting the distribution of sub-seismic to pore-scale heterogeneities.
+CASP’s integrated field-based studies of reservoir analogues, augmented with compositional and petrophysical analyses, provide predictions for reservoir quality as well as documenting the distribution of sub-seismic to pore-scale heterogeneities.
+Geochemical modelling of mineralogically complex sandstones in response to injected CO2.

 Provenance.
 A major CASP strength is the application of a wide range of complementary single-grain geochronological and geochemical analytical techniques to determine the link between reservoir quality and provenance region.
 This approach also identifies the major sedimentary systems supplying a basin, and ultimately establishes a predictive framework for likely reservoir presence and quality.

 Seals.
-The presence of an effective seal unit(s) is essential in both hydrocarbon and CCS plays.
+The presence of an effective seal unit(s) is essential for carbon storage plays.
 Through detailed sedimentological and analytical studies of exposed potential seal units, together with integrated Mercury Injected Capillary Pressure (MICP) measurements, CASP provide regional insight to de-risk seal integrity.

 Volcanic impact on sedimentary basins.
-Through analogue studies, CASP address uncertainties surrounding lava field sedimentation, reservoir architectures and properties, and the effects of volcanism on sub-volcanic sedimentary sections.
-This work is also relevant to the role and value of basaltic volcanic and volcaniclastic rocks as potential CCS targets.
+Through analogue studies, CASP addresses uncertainties surrounding lava field sedimentation, reservoir architectures and properties, and the effects of volcanism on sub-volcanic sedimentary sections.
+This work is also relevant to the impact of basaltic volcanic and volcaniclastic rocks within potential carbon storage targets.

 Stratigraphic calibration using integrated biostratigraphy.
 Integrated micro- and macro-biostratigraphy, along with absolute age dating techniques, are used to construct age models for key pieces of stratigraphy and provide records of environmental change.